jobair-hossain/jobair-hossain.github.io/_pages/about.md

 author_profile: true
 ---

-I am a **Tenure-Track Assistant Professor** in the Department of Computer Science & Engineering at the **University of Central Arkansas (UCA)**.
+I am a **Tenure-Track Assistant Professor** in the **Department of Computer Science & Engineering** at the **University of Central Arkansas (UCA)**.
 My work lies at the intersection of **quantum machine learning, artificial intelligence, health informatics, cybersecurity, and software engineering**, with a focus on developing **trustworthy, efficient, and real-world applicable computational systems**.

 My research integrates **classical and quantum machine learning approaches** to address complex challenges in healthcare and security domains.
 In particular, I work on **multimodal medical data analysis**, including histopathological whole slide images (WSIs), clinical data, and structured biomedical information, with the goal of improving **disease prediction, tumor classification, and clinical decision support systems**.

----
+## Educational Background

+- **Ph.D. in Computer Science**, New York Institute of Technology, United States
+- **M.S. in Software Engineering**, Kennesaw State University, United States
+- **B.Sc. in Software Engineering**, Sultan Idris Education University, Malaysia

+My academic training spans **software engineering, artificial intelligence, cybersecurity, and health informatics**, which continues to shape both my teaching and research agenda.

 ## Research Interests